drhsqlite/fossil-mirror/www/gitusers.md

 Fossil does not require tag and branch names to be unique.
 It is common, for example, to put a "`release`" tag on every release for a Fossil-hosted project.

-## Only One "origin" At A Time

-A Fossil repository only keeps track of one "origin" server at a time.
-If you specify a new "origin" it forgets the previous one.
-Use the "`fossil remote`" command to see or change the "origin".

-Fossil uses a very different sync protocol than Git, so it isn't as important for Fossil to keep track of multiple origins as it is with Git.
-So only having a single origin has never been a big enough problem in Fossil that somebody felt the need to extend it.

-Maybe we will add multiple origin support to Fossil someday.
-Patches are welcomed if you want to have a go at it.

-## Cherry-pick Is An Option To The "merge" Command

-In Git, "`git cherry-pick`" is a separate command.
-In Fossil, "`fossil merge --cherrypick`" is an option on the merge command.
-Otherwise, they work mostly the same.
+This does not create a conflict in Fossil, since Fossil resolves such conflicts in a predictable way: the newest match wins.
+Therefore, “`fossil up release`” always gets you the current release in a project that uses this tagging convention.

+<a id="cpickrev"></a>
+## Cherry-Picking and Reverting Commits

+Git’s separate "`git cherry-pick`" and “`git revert`” commands are options to the [`fossil merge` command][merge]: `--cherrypick` and `--backout`, respectively.

-Except, the Fossil file format remembers cherrypicks and actually shows them as dashed lines on the graphical DAG display, whereas there is no provision for recording cherry-picks in the Git file format, so you have to talk about the cherry-pick in the commit comment if you want to remember it.
+Unlike in Git, the Fossil file format remembers cherrypicks and backouts and can later show them as dashed lines on the graphical timeline.

-## The "`fossil mv`" and "`fossil rm`" Commands Do Not Actually Rename Or Delete The Files (by default)

-By default,
+[merge]: /help?cmd=merge

+<a id="mvrm"></a>
+## File Moves And Renames Are Soft By Default

-the "`fossil mv`" and "`fossil rm`" commands work like they do in CVS in that they schedule the changes for the next commit, but do not actually rename or delete the files in your check-out.
-You can to add the "--hard" option to also changes the files in your check-out.
+The "[`fossil mv`][mv]" and "[`fossil rm`][rm]" commands work like they do in CVS in that they schedule the changes for the next commit by
-If you run
+default: they do not actually rename or delete the files in your check-out.

+If you don’t like that default, you can change it globally:

          fossil setting --global mv-rm-files 1

-it makes a notation in your per-user "~/.fossil" settings file so that the "--hard" behavior becomes the new default.
+Now these commands behave like in Git in any Fossil repository where this setting hasn’t been overridden locally.

+If you want to keep Fossil’s soft `mv/rm` behavior most of the time, you can cast it away on a per-command basis:

+         fossil mv --hard old-name new-name

+[mv]: /help?cmd=mv
+[rm]: /help?cmd=rm